Micrified/micrified.com-backend/README.md

 Running the server requires two preconditions be met:
 1. A valid configuration file is present (to be fed in as a program argument)
-2. A MySQL server is running (described below)
+2. A MySQL server is running (described below, with matching credentials to the configuration)

 Provided these are satisfied, the server may simply be run with:
 ```